HoerTech-gGmbH/doasvm-visualizer/README.md

 As mentioned above, the web-apps are served over HTTP, so they are accessed via URLs.
-Since these URLs can be somewhat complex due to the query strings used to parameterise the web-apps, the HTTP server knows shortcuts for each plot
+Since these URLs can be somewhat complex due to the query strings used to parameterize the web-apps, the HTTP server knows shortcuts for each plot
 type: "2d", "pseudo3d", "polar", and "tiled".
 They can be used in a URL like
 so: